The Ultimate In Birding Tours

 The island is renowned for its luxuriant vegetation, but much of this consists of exotic plants such as hibiscus, begonias and geraniums brought in by settlers, and only small pockets of the endemic flora still survive as, for example, at Diana’s Peak (at 820m or 2,690ft, the highest point on the island) where there is a small remnant of native thicket with endemic ferns and cabbage trees.

-Those who wish to can opt to go out in one of the local boats along the sheltered west coast of the island to look for Pantropical Spotted Dolphins and to visit a group of small islets with breeding Red-billed Tropicbirds, Masked and Brown Boobies, White Terns, and Brown and Black Noddies.
+Those who wish to can opt to go out in one of the local boats along the sheltered west coast of the island to look for Pantropical Spotted Dolphins and to visit a group of small islets with breeding Red-billed Tropicbirds, Masked and Brown Boobies, Band-rumped Storm Petrels, White Terns, and Brown and Black Noddies.
 We may also find Common Bottlenose Dolphins and Rough-toothed Dolphins in these waters, and perhaps gigantic Whale Sharks.

-Atlantic Odyssey: Days 25-26 It is just under 1,300 km (700 nautical miles) from St. Helena to our next destination, Ascension Island.
+Atlantic Odyssey (St Helena-Santiago): Days 2-3 It is just under 1,300 km (700 nautical miles) from St. Helena to our next destination, Ascension Island.
 Now we will have plenty of time to relax on deck and enjoy the balmy sea breezes of the Southeast Trades, as well as continue birding.
 Birds will be relatively few in number, but we should encounter our first Cory’s Shearwaters and Leach’s Storm Petrels along with more Bulwer’s Petrels and perhaps a few Long-tailed Jaegers (or Long-tailed Skuas) and Arctic Terns.
 As we approach Ascension we will be on the lookout for ‘Ascension Storm Petrel’, the local population of the Band-rumped Storm Petrel complex, which may represent a distinct species.
 There is also a good possibility of Sperm Whale as we pass near the Grattan Seamount.

 There are rather few indigenous plant species, the luxuriant vegetation being comprised almost entirely of introduced species such as Bougainvillea, Casuarina and Hibiscus, and the only land birds are four introduced species, Red-necked Francolin, Common Myna, Common Waxbill and Yellow Canary.
 We will go ashore at the main settlement at Georgetown and take a tour of the island, visiting a huge breeding colony of Sooty Terns at Wideawake Fairs and driving up almost to the summit of the island (859m or 2,818ft) in Green Mountain National Park.